-- According to the American Academy of Allergy, Asthma and Immunology, about 50 million Americans suffer with some type of allergies.
-Diabetes type 1 is an autoimmune disorder and allergies are, too.
-Often people with type 1 or 2 diabetes suffer from allergies.
+According to the American Academy of Allergy, Asthma and Immunology, about 50 million Americans suffer with some type of allergies.
+Diabetes type 1 is an autoimmune disorder and allergies are as well.
+Many people with type 1 or 2 diabetes suffer from allergies.
 When your body responds to allergens, it releases antibodies to combat them.
 Histamines are released into your bloodstream, which trigger allergy symptoms.
 Allergy symptoms may include a dry scratchy throat, sneezing and sinusitis.
 It can also cause itchy red eyes, dark circles under the eyes, watery eyes with tears, a post nasal drip, swelling of your lips, hands, face or tongue.
-You might have trouble breathing or wheezing as well as tightness in your chest, bloating or stomach cramps.
+You might have trouble breathing, hoarseness, a rash, or wheezing as well as tightness in your chest, bloating or stomach cramps.
 Fatigue, which is a symptom of both low and high blood sugar, can also be a symptom of allergies.

-Fall allergies might be inevitable but being well-prepared can minimize your symptoms.
-Take precautions before your fall allergy symptoms strike.
-This makes it possible to enjoy the beauty of the fall season without feeling miserable!
+Allergies may be inevitable for some people, but being well-prepared can minimize your symptoms and any future complications.
+Take precautions before your allergy symptoms strike.
+This makes it possible to enjoy the beauty of the fall and spring seasons without feeling miserable!